ccnlab/kinase/sims/kinase/README.md

 ![NMDA / Ca vs. OR rule](results/fig_kinase_synspkca_or_thetaerr_nrep3_isi01_zoom3.png?raw=true "Urakubo 08 PSD Ca vs. simple OR model of pre-post spike intergration in CaM signal.")

 The above figures show that a very simple "OR" spike-driven Ca integration rule can *sort of* capture the complex allosteric dynamics from Urakubo.
 The OR rule says that either a pre OR post spike drives an influx of Ca up to a max Ca driving level.
-The CaM Tau = 15 here, with ThetaErr windows at 50 then 25 hz, repeated 3x with .1 sec ISI intervals.
+The CaM Tau = 10 here, with ThetaErr windows at 50 then 25 hz, repeated 3x with .1 sec ISI intervals.

-# KinaseAMax
+## RA25, Objrec, LVis sim results

 This is the most abstract, pragmatic starting model, using same SS, S, M cascading running-average computation on top of synaptic Ca computed directly from NMDA channels and VmDend, etc (same as used for driving good activation dynamics).
 Learning automatically happens at end of ThetaCycle.